 The only challenge is that I felt dreadful that we weren’t spending at least a month in her wonderful town.
 Even after I got home, she emailed and followed up with more suggestions and information.
 She is still hard at work getting reservations for our group at just the kind of historic bed and breakfasts that I was looking for.
 She has made Fredericksburg a real treat for me and for all my future guests.

-Yesterday I drove up to Nacogdoches (with a stop in Crockett to see my web designer, see above) to set up a day-tour for our wonderful Sunday School class.
+Yesterday I drove up to Nacogdoches (with a stop in Crockett to see my web designer) to set up a day-tour for our wonderful Sunday School class.
 The day before, while seated at lunch with a table-full of ladies, I mentioned that I was going to Nac, as the locals call it.
-Judy, seated across the table, said she was from there.
+Judy, seated across from me, surprised me when she said she was from there.
 She said I should look up Michael Bay at the Information Center.
 “Tell him Judy Lee says hi!” she said.
 Since she had not seen or heard from him in years, I felt certain nothing would come of it.

 I walked into the Charles Bright Visitors’ Center on Main Street in Nacogdoches and was welcomed by a tall, slender, affable, white-haired gentleman.
 Without noticing his name badge, I explained what I needed.
 He smiled and immediately pulled out maps, brochures, booklets and flyers for me.
 With a yellow marker and a map, he indicated places to go and things to see.
 When I told him we had a big van, he promised to mark off a parking space for us right next to the Visitors’ Center.

 “And your name is . . .?”
 I said and then looked at his name badge.
 Sure enough.
 Michael Bay.